Corporate Governance reflects the manner in which we conduct our business.

 The Board aims to ensure that shareholders have equal and timely access to material information concerning the Company.

-ITL Health Group Limited has a Continuous Disclosure Policy to ensure compliance with ASX Listing Rule disclosure requirements.
+ITL Health Group Limited has a Continuous Disclosure Policy to ensure compliance with the appropriate Corporate regulations.
 This includes a consideration at each Board Meeting by all Directors that they have complied with ITL’s Continuous Disclosure Policy, together with an ongoing obligation to advise the Company Secretary of any material non-public information arising in between Board Meetings.

 A summary of the Company’s Continuous Disclosure Policy can be found in the About section of ITL’s website.